Fast Empirical Scenarios: The Truncated Moment Problem

-While multivariate Gaussian quadrature would be highly desirable, Lasserre's algorithm requires a flat extension, cf.\ Definition \ref{def:flatextension}, of the moment matrix under consideration, which is difficult to obtain, in particular, in high dimensions and for $q>1$.
+The next result makes explicit the equivalence between the existence of finite atomic representing measures for TMPs to the existence of quadrature rules in multi-dimensions. \begin{theorem}[\citep{bayerandteichmann06}] Let $\mu$ be a Borel measure with support set $\Omega \subset \R^d$ such that $\Pscr_{q}(\Omega) \subset L^1(\Omega, \mu)$.
+Then there exists a quadrature rule of degree $q$ and size $1\leq m \leq m_q$. \end{theorem}

+Considering the truncated sequence that is given by the moments of $\mu$ up to degree $q$, the existence of a quadrature rule of degree $q$, cp.\ Theorem \ref{res:gen_tchakaloff}, implies an affirmative answer to the question of having another finite atomic representing measure for the same sequence.
+The latter measure is given by a linear combination of the Dirac measures supported at the scenarios.

+\begin{remark} For a quadrature rule of degree $q$, the size estimate $m_q$ in Theorem \ref{res:gen_tchakaloff} is not sharp in general.
+For certain sets and measures, there exist Gaussian-type quadrature rules for which the size is considerably smaller than the one given by Theorem \ref{res:gen_tchakaloff}, see \cite{Xu2020,fialkow1999, curtofialkow2002} and the references therein.
+Especially in the case $d=1$, any Borel measure on $\R$ having moments up to degree $q$ admits a Gaussian quadrature of degree $q$ with size $\leq \lfloor q/2 \rfloor + 1$. \end{remark}

+Given a TMS, Lasserre's algorithm, see \cite[Algorithm 4.2]{Lasserre} relies on the Vandermonde form cp.\ \eqref{eq:VandermondeForm} and Theorem \ref{res:curtofialkow}.
+As a result, this method necessitates computing a flat extension of the moment matrix.
+However, obtaining a flat extension is difficult, particularly in high dimensions and for $q>1$, see \cite{Helton2012}.